Carolina Panthers: Stadium and practice facilities

 The Panthers played their first season at Memorial Stadium in Clemson, South Carolina, as their facility in uptown Charlotte was still under construction.
 Ericsson Stadium, called Bank of America Stadium since 2004, opened in the summer of 1996.
-The stadium was specially designed by HOK Sports Facilities Group for football and also serves as the headquarters and administrative offices of the Panthers.
+The stadium was specially designed by HOK Sports Facilities Group for football and is the headquarters and administrative offices of the Panthers.
 On some days, the stadium offers public tours for a fee.
 Private tours for groups are offered for a fee seven days a week, though there are some exceptions, and such tours must be arranged in advance.

 Two bronze panther statues flank each of the stadium's three main entrances; they are the largest sculptures ever commissioned in the United States.
 The names of the team's original PSL owners are engraved on the base of each statue.
 The first two people in the Panthers Hall of Honor, team executive Mike McCormack and linebacker Sam Mills, are honored with life-sized bronze statues outside the stadium.
 Mills, in addition to being the only player in the Hall of Honor for over 20 years, is the only player to have had his jersey number (#51) retired by the Panthers as of 2016.